 Petersburg is a very small city located in the state of Indiana.
 With a population of 2,269 people and two associated neighborhoods, Petersburg is the 220th largest community in Indiana.
-Petersburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Petersburg was built prior to World War II, making it one of the older and more historic cities in the country.

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Petersburg has relatively fewer families with younger children, and/or college students.
 Combined, this makes Petersburg a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.